 - 3.1 Delivery of Solution.
 Delivery of Solution shall be F.O.B. point of Mexico or U.S. delivery port.
-Shipment dates are approximate and are subject to change. - 3.2 Packaging.
-Company shall package the Products for shipment to Distributor in the manner customarily used by Company, unless Distributor requires different packaging specifications, in which case any such different packaging shall be at Distributor's expense.
-Distributor will provide such reasonable specifications to Company in writing within thirty (30) days of the Effective Date. - Confidential material redacted and separately filed with the Commission.

-- 3.3 Risk of Loss or Damage.
+Regarding shipment dates, refer to 2.6 (c). - 3.2 Packaging.
+Company shall package the Products for shipment to Distributor in the manner customarily used by Company(refer to Exhibition A), unless Distributor requires different packaging specifications, in which case any such different packaging shall be at Distributor's expense.
+Distributor will provide such reasonable specifications to Company in writing within thirty (30) days of the Effective Date. - 3.3 Risk of Loss or Damage.
 Title and risk of loss will be transferred to Distributor upon delivery of Products by Company to the point of Mexico or U.S. delivery port.
 Unless Company receives specific shipping instructions from Distributor within thirty (30) days prior to the scheduled shipment date, Company may exercise its own discretion in selecting the method of shipment.
 In no event will the carrier be considered an agent or representative of Company.
-Distributor will also bear the risk of loss with respect to any Products rejected by Distributor until received by Company. - 3.4 Delivery Performance.
+Distributor will also bear the risk of loss with respect to any Products rejected by Distributor until received by Company. - \ Confidential material redacted and separately filed with the Commission.

+- 3.4 Delivery Performance.
 Company may make partial deliveries of the Products under this Agreement.
-Partial deliveries will be separately invoiced by Company and paid for by Distributor without regard to subsequent deliveries. - 3.5 Cancellation; Rescheduling.
-Distributor may not cancel or reschedule any shipment under a Purchase Order once the Purchase Order is accepted by Company. - 3.6 Product Acceptance.
+Partial deliveries will be separately invoiced by Company.
+Shipment dates and separate invoices of partial deliveries must be exactly set and issued by Company.
+Distributor only pays for separate deliveries upon separate invoices. - 3.5 Cancellation; Rescheduling.
+Distributor and Company may not cancel or reschedule or change the quantity to any shipment under a Purchase Order once the Purchase Order is accepted by Company. - 3.6 Product Acceptance.
 Company is fully responsible for the quality of the products.
 Products shipped by Company must materially conform to the Solution Specifications as further defined in Exhibit B at the time of shipment by Company.
-Use of the Products by Distributor or its customers, or the failure by Distributor to return the defective Products after five (5) days following the arrival date of the Distributor's warehouse of such Products shall constitute acceptance by the Distributor.
+Use of the Products by Distributor or its customers, or the failure by Distributor to return the defective Products after fifteen (15) days following the arrival date of the Distributor's warehouse of such Products shall constitute acceptance by the Distributor.
 Any Products properly rejected will be returned to Company in accordance with the return procedures set forth in Article VI with respect to warranty claims. - 3.7 Security Interest.
 Company hereby reserves and Distributor hereby grants to Company a purchase money security interest in the Products sold under this Agreement and the proceeds thereof and accounts receivable, until payment in full of the purchase price.
 Distributor agrees to execute any financing statements, continuation statements or other documents as Company requests to protect its security interest. - 3.8 Force Majeure.
 In no event will Company be liable for any reprocurement costs for delay in delivery or non-delivery due to causes beyond Company's reasonable control, including but not limited to supplier delays, shortages of labor, energy, components, raw materials or supplies, acts of God, labor unrest, fire, explosion or earthquake.
 If such delay occurs, the date of delivery shall automatically be extended for a period equal to the time lost by reason of the delay.
 In any event, Company shall not be in default for failure to deliver unless Company does not commence to cure such failure within ten (10) days after receipt of written notice from Distributor of such failure to deliver.
 Distributor's sole remedy for such default shall be cancellation of the applicable Purchase Order.